geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 export to CSV with the following command:

 {% highlight bash %}
-geomesa export -u username -p password -c gdelt_Ukraine -fn gdelt -fmt csv -m 50
+geomesa export -u username -p password -c gdelt_Ukraine -fn gdelt -fmt csv -max 50
 {% endhighlight %}

-Now, run the above command four additional times, changing the `--format` flag to `tsv`, `shp`, `geojson`, and `gml`.
+Now, run the above command four additional times, changing the `--format` flag to `tsv`, `shp`, `json`, and `gml`.

 The created files should now be under the "export" directory in your root GeoMesa directory.
 Inspect these files to ensure your data was properly exported (and if it wasn't, be sure to